whiteand/quartet/README.md

 isArrayValid(invalidArrOfNumbers) // false
 ```

-Also we can combine array validation schema with object schemas
+Also, we can combine array validation schema with object schemas

 ```javascript
 const isValidPointArray = v.arrayOf({